c-sonnier/prompt_engine/README.md

 - **A/B Testing**: Test different prompt variations with built-in evaluation tools
 - **No Deploy Required**: Update prompts through the admin UI without code changes
 - **LLM Agnostic**: Works with OpenAI, Anthropic, and other providers
+- **Multi-Modal Support**: Upload and process PDF documents and images in prompts
 - **Type Safety**: Automatic parameter detection and validation
 - **Team Collaboration**: Centralized prompt management for your entire team
 - **Production Ready**: Battle-tested with secure API key storage